Trump savors win as House passes Obamacare repeal

-US President Donald Trump extracted a much-needed victory from Congress as Republicans narrowly pushed a bill through the House of Representatives repealing the landmark health reforms of his predecessor.
+WASHINGTON, D.C.: US President Donald Trump extracted a much-needed victory from Congress Thursday (Friday in Manila) as Republicans narrowly pushed a bill through the House of Representatives repealing the landmark health reforms of his predecessor.

 The vote of 217-213 could hardly have been closer in the Republican-controlled chamber, highlighting the concerns of many in Trump’s party who fear the bill could strip millions of Americans of their coverage and send costs skyrocketing.